CODEPhylo/codephy/docs/03-example-models.md

 ## Basic model with HKY substitution model

 Below is a minimal but complete phylogenetic model using the HKY (Hasegawa-Kishino-Yano) substitution model.
-Notice that each distribution now wraps its parameters inside a `"parameters"` object, and references are expressed with a `"variable"` key.
+Notice that each distribution wraps its parameters inside a `"parameters"` object, and references are expressed with a `"variable"` key.

 ```json
 {